 5. Decision time

-You must take the time to offer as much constructive feedback about the interview as possible and, where appropriate, ensure they consider future opportunities with your organization.
+You must take the time to offer as much constructive feedback about the interview as possible and, where appropriate, ensure they consider future opportunities with your organisation.

 To better understand the risks posed by poor recruitment processes, get your free copy of the full Recruitment Risk Index report here.
 And, to learn more about the importance of transparency during recruitment, listen to our webinar on creating the ultimate candidate experience.